ballerina-platform/asyncapi-tools/docs/spec/spec.md

 ## 3. Generating the Ballerina client

-This tool enables the generation of a websocket client based on a given AsyncAPI specification.
+This tool enables the generation of a WebSocket client based on a given AsyncAPI specification.
 It can be done by running the following command.

 ```bash
 bal asyncapi --protocol ws -i <input_file> --o <output_directory>